TheScientistCoco/DSND_Project2/README.md

 The program is running on Python 3, the following packages are needed: numpy, pandas, matplotlib, sqlalchemy, nltk, re, pickle and sklearn.

 ### Project Motivation:
 In the Udacity Data Scientist Nanodegree course, I've learned and built many data engineering skills.
 In this project, I apply these skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+The goal is to build a machine learning model to identify if certain messages are related to disaster or not, if so, we can label these messages into 36 categories.
+This would be of great help for some disaster relief agencies.
+After building and training such a model, a web service which can label new messages from users' input will be launched, which helps people to get alerted during natural disasters.

 ### File Descriptions:
 In the data folder, disaster_categories.csv and disaster_messages.csv are the original disaster data from Figure Eight, process_data.py includes code to clean the data.